-- The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - Visit the ASUS website at www.asus.com to download the latest BIOS file for this motherboard. - Ensure that a USB mouse is connected to your motherboard if you want to use the mouse to control the BIOS setup program. - If the system becomes unstable after changing any BIOS setting, load the default settings to ensure system compatibility and stability.
-Select the Load Optimized Defaults item under the Exit menu.
-See section 2.9 Exit Menu for details. - If the system fails to boot after changing any BIOS setting, try to clear the CMOS and reset the motherboard to the default value.
-See section 1.7 Jumpers for information on how to erase the RTC RAM.
+- The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - Ensure that a USB mouse is connected to your motherboard if you want to use the mouse to control the BIOS setup program. - The default BIOS settings for this motherboard apply for most conditions to ensure optimum performance.
+If the system becomes unstable after changing any BIOS settings, load the default settings to ensure system compatibility and stability.
+Select the Load Optimized Defaults item under the Exit Menu.
+See section 2.10 Exit Menu. - If the system fails to boot after changing any BIOS setting, try to clear the CMOS and reset the motherboard to the default value.
+Refer to section 1.7 Jumpers on how to erase the RTC RAM. - The BIOS setup program does not support the bluetooth devices.